Deadbush225/PrintingRates/scripts/README-Boost-Windows.md

 The scripts are automatically integrated with the CMake build system and will:

-1. Deploy only the required Boost DLLs (log and log-setup)
+1. **Selective Boost deployment** - Only deploy the required Boost DLLs (log, log_setup) instead of all components
-2. Remove unused Boost components during installation pruning
+2. **Targeted installation** - Uses `BoostDeploy.cmake` to find and install only needed libraries at build time
-3. Set up proper linking for static/dynamic builds
+3. **Fallback pruning** - Remove any extra Boost components during installation cleanup
-4. Configure CMake variables correctly
+4. **Smart linking detection** - Automatically detects static vs dynamic linking and skips DLL deployment for static builds

-## Project-Specific Configuration
+5. **Configure CMake variables correctly** - Sets up proper paths and variables## Project-Specific Configuration

 ### Printing Rates